The Large Cap Dividend Strategy seeks to provide a reliable, significant, and growing stream of dividend income from large domestic companies.

 Most dividend investing is narrowly focused on maximizing yield, which results in sector concentration, ownership stakes in deteriorating businesses, and ignoring funding and business risks.
 Our Large Cap Dividend Strategy is about owning great businesses that happen to have great dividend policies and holding them for the long term.

 We will invest in stocks (large cap, domestic, and dividend-paying), preferred stocks (super high-quality, large cap, domestic companies that may or may not pay a dividend), and Exchange Traded Funds (or ETFs).
 Holdings will be combined in an effort to achieve the objective, uphold our philosophy, and provide diversification.

 The Large Cap Dividend Strategy will typically hold 15-30 investments and be near fully-invested at all times.
 We seek to achieve diversification the following ways:

 - Asset Type: Typically, at least 75% of the strategy’s allocation will be to high-quality, dividend-paying, domestic stocks, with a minority allocated to preferred stocks and ETFs.
-The common and preferred stocks will be issued by domestic companies with a market cap greater than the cap identified by the S&P Midcap 400 index (currently about $13 billion).
+The common and preferred stocks will be issued by domestic companies with a market cap greater than the cap identified by the S&P Midcap 400 index.
 If any ETFs are owned in the strategy, they will be classified as large cap on a holding-weighted market capitalization basis.